Help plants get back on track

 Pushing out these secondary buds requires a lot of energy within the tree.
 Be prepared to relieve the stress by providing extra TLC with a tree care program that includes adequate water and fertilization.

-Address damaged and hanging branches Branches broken by winds may still be hanging in the tree to fall at any time and cracked branches could fall in the next wind storm.
+Address damaged and hanging branches Branches broken by winds may be hanging in the tree to ready fall at any time and cracked branches could fall in the next wind storm.
 Falling branches pose serious risks to people and property.
 If you can’t reach limb damage with an extended saw while standing flat-footed on the ground, bring in a pro who has the equipment and know-how to do the job safely.
 If you suspect there may be damage, schedule an inspection by a pro who can tell you whether pruning is in order.

 Perennials Early-blooming perennials that have sent up flower stalks are also subject to breakage in heavy snows.
 Sometimes tulips and daffodils perk up after the snow melts, especially if the snow has insulated their blooms from freezing, and other times they are not so lucky.
 We can only live with the results – and if blooms are bent but not broken, think about cutting the stems for an indoor bouquet.